microsoft/dbfs/README.md

 dbfs -c ./dmvtool.config -m ./dmv
 ```

-See DMV in the directory
+See DMVs in the directory
 ``` sh
 cd dmv
 ```